abdeladim-s/tensorboard_plugin_customizable_plots/README.md

 for the full list of features and options._

 ## Limitations
-The plugin has some limitations though:

 * Not as good and stylish as the `TIME SERIES` plugin.
 * Somehow slow  :(
-* The settings with a text field are not applied until `Enter` is pressed (I tried to implement `onChange` but it makes the plugin very luggy and slower)
+* The settings with a text field are not applied until `Enter` is pressed (I tried to implement `onChange` but it makes the plugin slower)

+_So until the Tensorboard authors implement the above features, one might use the `TIME SERIES` dashboard to track the progress of the plots (as it is more responsive) and use this plugin to customize and export them._
 ## license
 The plugin is licensed under the Apache License, Version 2.0.
 See `LICENSE` for the full license text.